How to successfully build cultural awareness

 • What events are currently impacting the culture?

-2. Find a local representative
+3. Find a local representative or a cultural expert

 While the Trade Commissioner Service and Global Affairs Canada may be able to put you in touch with potential agents, they’re not able to endorse any specific representative, so finding the right person will require some screening and due diligence on your part to ensure their compliance with ethics, bribery and corruption practices.

-3. Hire a good interpreter
+4. Hire a good interpreter

 Communication is critical to business deals.
 If you don’t speak the same language as your buyer, you’ll need someone to interpret for you.
-Although your buyer will probably have their own interpreter, we highly recommend hiring your own as well to avoid any conflict of interest.
+Although your buyer will probably have their own interpreter, we highly recommend hiring your own to avoid any conflict of interest.

 An interpreter can be a trusted ally.
-In addition to faithfully rendering your communications with your buyer, your interpreter can also keep an ear out for other conversations in the room that could have an impact on your negotiations.
+In addition to faithfully rendering your communications with your buyer, your interpreter can also keep an ear out for other conversations in the room that could impact your negotiations.
 Contact the Canadian embassy in your target country for help finding a local interpreter.

 Looking to expand into foreign markets?
 We can help.